Digital Image Correlation for production monitoring – a collaboration with Renault and CETIM

-Following the indications of Figure 1, we therefore positioned a pair of cameras opposite the axle being tested.
-A short video representative of a loading cycle on rough cobbles passage, as well as the displacement field in the vertical direction measured by digital image correlation is shown below.
+Following the indications of Figure 1, we, therefore, positioned a pair of cameras opposite the axle being tested.
+A short video representative of a loading cycle on a rough cobbles passage and the displacement field in the vertical direction measured by digital image correlation is shown below.

 Results and perspectives

-In conclusion, a large amount of kinematic data can be extracted from this first test, and measured displacement can be used as new input boundary conditions in the finite element model, to improve test/simulation comparison and in the long run improve predictability of simulation for this fatigue loading.
+In conclusion, a large amount of kinematic data can be extracted from this first test, and measured displacement can be used as new input boundary conditions in the finite element model, to improve test/simulation comparison and, in the long run, improve the predictability of simulation for this fatigue loading.